damiendr/callipy/README.md

 10
 ```

-When more than one value is given, then the first value is the default value:
+When more than one value is given, the parameter behaves as an enumerated type and the first value is the default value:

 ```python
 %param mode "simple", "advanced"